danielaperezb/danielaperezb/README.md

 ✨ Industrial Designer passionate about creating meaningful connections between the physical and digital worlds.

-💡 I’m driven by curiosity for how people interact with products—both tangible and digital—and I love transforming complex human needs into clear, intuitive experiences.
+💡 I’m driven by curiosity for how people interact with products—both tangible and digital—and I love transforming human needs into clear, intuitive experiences.

 🌱 I’m especially motivated by projects that combine creativity, sustainability, and human-centered design to make everyday life a bit smarter and more delightful.